 Some of the craziest ever UFC events you’ll see usually have one thing in common – they take place in Brazil.
 There’s a reason for this.
-Brazilians simply love their fight, whether it is inside the octagon, in a BJJ tournament or in a street.
+Brazilians simply love their fight, whether it is inside the octagon, in a BJJ tournament, or in a street.
 Not only that, but they’re exceptionally good at it!
 This is why the Brazilian Nationals BJJ tournament ranks among the toughest in the world, along with the Europeans, Mundials, and Pans.
 That said, Brazil has a long history of combat sport contests.
 Today, we will explore the world of an old rivalry that comes in the form of Luta Livre Vs BJJ.
 From common origins to inconceivable differences, these two forms of combat sports have definitely taken very different directions since their conception.

-Thre’s hardly anything about Brazil that is boring.
+There’s hardly anything about Brazil that is boring.
 You have the beaches, you have the party life, you have the fighting spirit.
 However, thriving in such an environment as a fighter today is much different than just 60 or so years ago.
 Back then, challenges were a common way to resolve everything.
 To that extent, Luta Livre Vs BJJ contests were on the top of the list when it comes to entertaining fights.
-The two grappling based arts were duking it out every chance they got, and ti went on for years.
+The two grappling-based arts were duking it out every chance they got, and ti went on for years.
 Which one emerged victoriously?
 Let’s take a look at the details, and you can make up your own mind about who the winner is.

 Luta Livre Origins

 Before we go into the whole Luta Livre Vs BJJ craziness, let’s give the floor to the Brazilian art of wrestling.
 In Portuguese, Luta Livre means “freestyle wrestling”.
-However, it is not the wrestling that comes to mind.
-Instead of thinking western-style Greco Roman wrestling, think more about the catch wrestling that preceded it by a few2 decades.
+However, it is not wrestling that comes to mind.
+Instead of thinking of western-style Greco Roman wrestling, think more about the catch wrestling that preceded it by a few2 decades.
 In fact, you can say that Luta l\Ivre is actually the South American doppelganger of western catch wrestling.

-Many claims that the roots of Luta Livre can be traced back to one man.
+Many claim that the roots of Luta Livre can be traced back to one man.
 However, the truth is that this man, known as Euclydes “Tatu” Hatem merely popularized a combat art he was a master of.
-Given that Luta Livre Esportiva is a style that emerged around the turn of the 20th century, its roots are clearly deep in the catch-as-catch-can wrestling.
+Given that Luta Livre Esportiva is a style that emerged around the turn of the 20th century, its roots are clearly deep in catch-as-catch-can wrestling.
 Let’s be honest, catch wrestling is highly entertaining and extremely fun to do.
-Originating in England, yet another nation who loves their fight, it is not hard to see why it appealed to the fiery temperament of Brazilians.
+Originating in England, yet another nation that loves their fight, it is not hard to see why it appealed to the fiery temperament of Brazilians.
 In Luta Livre, people wrestled in what we now call No-Gi, mostly under catch wrestling rules.
 In other words, they were looking for fast and brutal submissions, with no forbidden moves or holds.
 Hence the term “Livre”, or “free”.

 Euclydes picked up Luta Livre as a 14-year-old boy.
 Actually, he started with wrestling, in Rio De Janeiro and jumped in as Luta Livre developed.
 During the 1930s, it was a very popular style of grappling/fighting in Brazil.
 However, just like everything else, Luta Livre neede a fierce rival to truly explode onto the world martial arts scene.
 And that came in the 1940s when BJJ started to spread.